Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Brief Introduction to Density Functional Theory

 All properties of a molecule is determined by the result of interaction among the electrons and nuclei in the molecule.
-As nuclei are much heavier than electrons, their quantum effect is ignorable in most cases so they are typically treated as classical particles, while the electrons are described by quantum mechanics.
+As nuclei are much heavier than electrons, they are typically treated as classical particles, while the electrons are governed by the Schr\"odinger equation.
 Therefore, the state of the $A$ nuclei is specified by the molecular structure $\clM := \{\clR, \clZ\}$, where $\clZ := \{Z^{(a)}\}_{a=1}^A$ and $\clR := \{\bfR^{(a)}\}_{a=1}^A$ specifies the atomic numbers (species) and coordinates of the nuclei, while the state of the $N$ electrons is specified by the wavefunction $\psi(\bfrr^{(1)}, \cdots, \bfrr^{(N)})$.
 The squared modulus of the wavefunction $\lrvert{\psi(\bfrr^{(1)}, \cdots, \bfrr^{(N)})}^2$ represents the joint distribution of the $N$ electrons.
-Since quantum particles are indistinguishable, the density function $\lrvert{\psi(\bfrr^{(1)}, \cdots, \bfrr^{(N)})}^2$ is permutation symmetric, hence the wavefunction $\psi(\bfrr^{(1)}, \cdots, \bfrr^{(N)})$ is permutation symmetric or antisymmetric, \ie, it keeps or changes sign (\ie, phase change of 0 or $\pi$) when the coordinates of two particles are exchanged.
+Since electrons are indistinguishable, the density function $\lrvert{\psi(\bfrr^{(1)}, \cdots, \bfrr^{(N)})}^2$ is permutation symmetric, hence the wavefunction $\psi(\bfrr^{(1)}, \cdots, \bfrr^{(N)})$ is permutation symmetric or antisymmetric, \ie, it keeps or changes sign (\ie, phase change of 0 or $\pi$) when the coordinates of two particles are exchanged.
 For electrons, their statistical behavior indicates that their wavefunction is antisymmetric (electrons are fermions).

 Commonly, only the stationary states of electrons in a given molecular structure $\clM$ are concerned, since the evolution of electrons is much faster than the motion of nuclei so their state instantly becomes stationary for any given molecular structure.
 The stationary states are determined by the stationary Schr\"odinger equation: $\clHh_\clM \psi = E \psi$, \ie, they are eigenstates of the Hamiltonian operator $\clHh_\clM$.
 The Hamiltonian operator $\clHh_\clM := \Th + \Vh_\ee + \Vh_{\ext,\clM}$ is composed of the kinetic energy operator $\Th \psi := -\frac{1}{2} \sum_{i=1}^N \nabla_{\bfrr^{(i)}}^2 \psi$ (atomic units are used throughout), the internal potential energy operator among electrons $\Vh_\ee \psi := \sum_{1 \le i < j \le N} \frac{1}{\lrVert*{\bfrr^{(i)} - \bfrr^{(j)}}} \psi$, and the external potential energy operator $\Vh_{\ext,\clM} \psi := \sum_{i=1}^N V_{\ext,\clM}(\bfrr^{(i)}) \psi$ where $V_{\ext,\clM}(\bfrr) := -\sum_{a=1}^A \frac{Z^{(a)}}{\lrVert{\bfrr - \bfR^{(a)}}}$ is the external potential generated by the nuclei.
 Note that the latter two operators are multiplicative, \ie, their action on a wavefunction is the multiplication with the corresponding potential function.
 The Hamiltonian operator is Hermitian, hence its eigenvalues are always real.
 Moreover, since this Hamiltonian operator is also real (in physics term, it is time-reversible) (particularly, it does not involve magnetic fields or spin-orbital coupling), every eigenstate of it has a real-valued eigenfunction.
 Hence from now on, it suffices to only consider real-valued wavefunctions.